Skip to main content

 Some improvements take sustained effort but create significant long-term value.

 Google Ad Grants.
 Google offers up to $10,000 per month in free search advertising to eligible nonprofits, including most churches.
 That's up to $120,000 a year in ads that appear when people in your area search for what your church offers.
 Applying takes some effort, and managing the grant requires ongoing attention, but the return is hard to beat.
 Learn more about how this works on our Google Ads Grant page.
+For practical strategies to reach new people in your community through this powerful tool, consider reading Maximizing Your Google Ads Grant.

 Email and visitor follow-up.
 When someone visits your church for the first time, what happens next?
 A thoughtful follow-up process (a welcome email, a text from the pastor, an invitation to a small group) can be the difference between a one-time visit and a new member.
 Setting up these systems takes planning, but once they're running, they work automatically.
+For a deeper dive into nurturing these connections, explore How to Build an Effective Email Strategy for Your Church, and learn more about Beyond the Welcome Packet: Digital Follow Up That Helps Guests Return.
+Additionally, for leveraging your online presence to deepen visitor follow-up and discipleship, consider The Power of Personalization: Using CRM for Deeper Visitor Follow-Up and Discipleship.

 Video content.
 If your church records sermons, you already have a content library waiting to be shared.
 Posting to YouTube, creating short clips for social media, and embedding videos on your website all expand your reach.
 It takes some workflow to set up, but it multiplies the impact of something you're already doing.
+For more ideas on how to engage your online congregation beyond just the livestream, check out our article Beyond the Livestream: How to Actually Engage Your Online Congregation.
+For church marketing teams looking to leverage short-form video, explore our guide on Short-Form Video for Churches: A Practical Reels and TikTok Strategy.
+You can also learn more about How Short-Form Video Can Grow Your Church's Reach, especially for ministry and volunteer efforts on platforms like Facebook and YouTube.

 How to Actually Get It Done